ckeditor/ckeditor5/packages/ckeditor5-special-characters/docs/features/special-characters.md

 #### Adding special characters category demo

-Use the special character icon in the editor's toolbar then select "Emoji" in the select dropdown in order to insert a emoji into the editor.
+Use the special characters icon in the editor's toolbar then select "Emoji" in the select dropdown in order to insert a emoji into the editor.

 {@snippet features/special-characters-new-category}